 - Thanking the interviewer for their time and wanting to stay in touch as professional contacts regardless of the outcome.

 - (Optional) A question at the end of the email.
-The question can be related to the company, culture, an interview question, or questions regarding the requirements for the open position.
+Use a question about the company, culture, interview questions, or questions regarding the open position requirements.

 Tip: As a job seeker, attaching a resume, cover letter, and relevant recommendation letters may be a helpful way to encourage the hiring manager to review these job application assets once more and move forward with the next steps in the interview process.

-The thank you email should be in formal writing format, using proper grammar and punctuation.
+The thank-you email should be written in a formal writing style, using proper grammar and punctuation.
 Write the letter in active voice style writing.
 Catherine Traffis of Grammarly.com defines "active voice" as having “a strong, direct, and clear tone.”
 Communication with the hiring manager should not be forceful or pressuring a hiring decision.
 Job seekers should be aiming to assist the hiring manager with their decision-making process versus forcing it.

 Writing a Thank You Email After an Interview

-Writing an effective thank you email is simple, keep the email short, impactful, and helpful for the interviewer to recall the interview session.
+Writing a good thank you email is simple.
+Keep the email short, impactful, and helpful for the interviewer to recall the interview session.
 Consider the interviewer’s point of view.
-The interviewer may have performed more than a few interviews that day or week, and received an interview email from each candidate thanking them.
-Writing a great thank you letter means the job seeker must remember key parts of the interview where the hiring manager felt compelled or engaged in the conversation.
+The interviewer may have performed more than a few interviews that day or week and received an interview email from each candidate thanking them.
+Writing a great thank you letter means the job seeker must remember critical parts of the interview where the hiring manager felt compelled or engaged in the conversation.
 It is the writer’s responsibility to assist the hiring manager in remembering those parts of the conversation.

-The desired outcome is the interviewer feeling a positive impression upon the candidate.
-The thank you email provides ample opportunity to show professionalism and the ability to communicate effectively (which presents active-listening skills and general business etiquette or communication skills).
+The desired outcome is for the interviewer to feel a positive impression upon the candidate.
+The thank-you email provides ample opportunity to show professionalism and the ability to communicate effectively (which presents active-listening skills and general business etiquette or communication skills).

-Tip: Job seekers shouldn’t disregard the impact an email can have over a handwritten note or post interview letter.
-By sending an email the job seeker has the opportunity to provide useful links to helpful resources on behalf of the candidate.
-For example, being able to link to a professional social media presence like LinkedIn or a personal website.
-This can be very effective and helpful for the hiring manager.
+Tip: Job seekers shouldn’t disregard the impact an email can have over a handwritten note or post-interview letter.
+By sending an email, the job seeker can provide useful links to helpful resources on behalf of the candidate.
+For example, providing a link to a professional social media presence like LinkedIn, or a professional website.
+It can be beneficial for the hiring manager.